faasj/faasj.github.io/index.md

 Serverless is not about the physical absence of servers.
 It is a new approach to building systems in the cloud.
 FaaSJ is a 100% pure Java serverless framework.

+## Note
+####You will soon be able to launch 5 of your functions for free at console.faasj.com.
+Stay tuned!

 ## Main features

 *   Easy to deploy